cysouw/diathesis/text/c11_infinitive.md

 ### ~~Ø › SBJ › OBJ~~ : [ –N | NA ] *machen+In­fi­ni­tiv* Causative {#sec:infinitive-machen}

 The verb *machen* can be used with an infinitive to express a causative meaning.
 This typically is found with intransitives, like *lachen* 'to laugh' [@next a], though incidental transitives are also attested, like *vergessen* 'to forget' [@next b].
 Although this construction might look like an English calque (cf. 'he makes me laugh'), it is already attested in early German examples [@next c], so it seems to be an old Germanic construction.
 Semantically it is unclear to me what exactly drives the usage of this causative construction.
 There appears to be less causative force implied, so I propose to call this diathesis ~~Aufforderungskausativ~~ in German.
-This diathesis does not invoke the ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next d].
+This diathesis does not invoke the ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next d].

 ::: ex
 a.
 Ich lache. \